jackdarker/Teyt/tools/readme.md

 - data-reveal: a hexcode ; the printMap-function can be called with a reveal-bitmask.
 Only parts of the map that have at least one matching bit or dont have the attribute will be revealed

 For battlers:
+- set the viewbox in a way that battlers properly appear on the screen: if you have a giant and a ant the ant should have enough empty room in the viewport
 - the game can hide nodes from the svg depending on battler-data
 - following attributes are used:
 data-male: if the attribute is present and the battler doesnt have a penis, the node is hidden